ibm-cloud-docs/assistant/deploy-web-chat.md

     ```
     {: codeblock}

-    The JSON Web Token is automatically included on each subsequent request that is sent from the Web Chat until it expires.
+    The JSON Web Token is automatically included on each subsequent request that is sent from the web chat until it expires.

 1. You can add an event that is triggered when your token expires.
 The event has a callback you can use to update the token and process any messages that were added to a queue to wait to be processed while the token was expired.